 Ministry Contact: The Rev. Adrienne Koch, firstname.lastname@example.org

 The Trinity Cathedral Urban Farm, part of the Hunger Ministry, is located at East 35th and Cedar Ave.
 It provides healthy, nutritious vegetables, fruits, and herbs for the hungry population of downtown Cleveland.
-In 2016, we raised 3,000 lbs. of food used in Trinity’s hunger ministries and other hunger programs downtown.
+Since 2006, we have raised over 36,000 lbs. of food used in Trinity’s hunger ministries and other hunger programs downtown.
 All volunteers are welcome – no training required.

 Ministry Contact: Scott Blanchard, email@example.com